 How can I lower the cost of vaping?

-Although vaping is significantly cheaper than smoking, you can reduce the cost of vaping even further IF you follow a few simple principles:
+Although vaping is significantly cheaper than smoking, you can reduce the cost of vaping even further if you purchase JUUL Pods bulk, or IF you follow a few simple principles:

 Do your research and buy a vape mod that suits your needs